Product review: Traffic Light Food Tracker App

 1. A simplistic set of criteria

-There are a number of important food factors that this app doesn’t include, such as the total kilojoules you can consume, the portion size you eat, fibre, Glycemic Index, total carbohydrates and added sugar (not the sum of the natural sugars AND any added).
+There are a number of important food factors that this App doesn’t include, such as the total kilojoules you can consume, the portion size you eat, fibre, Glycemic Index, total carbohydrates and added sugar (not the sum of the natural sugars AND any added).
 Not to mention important nutrients such as vitamins or minerals that we need for health.
-The app compares apples with oils, using it’s one set criteria for all foods, regardless of their category.
+The App compares apples with oils, using it’s one set criteria for all foods, regardless of their category.
 In my opinion, you can’t compare apples with bread … or oil or muesli bars or nuts.

 2. Penalises good foods with good fats

-As with the Choice review on mueslis (see my review here), foods with a higher total fat content will rate poorly, even if they contain good fats i.e. mono- and polyunsaturated fats.
+Foods with a higher total fat content will rate poorly, even if they contain good fats i.e. mono- and polyunsaturated fats.
 Examples of such foods are nuts, seeds and avocado which are associated with improved cholesterol profiles and a reduced risk of heart disease.

 3. No criteria for sugar or carbs

-Healthy foods like sweetened yoghurt or muesli containing dried fruit also rate poorly under sugar, because the app doesn’t distinguish between the naturally occurring sugars (like fructose from fruit and lactose from milk) and the added sugar that provides empty kilojoules and can contribute to weight gain.
+Healthy foods like sweetened yoghurt or muesli containing dried fruit also rate poorly under sugar, because the App doesn’t distinguish between the naturally occurring sugars (like fructose from fruit and lactose from milk) and the added sugar that provides empty kilojoules and can contribute to weight gain.

 In addition, there’s no assessment for carbs that are whole grain, high fibre or low in GI.